-Character: Developing away from the settlement core the site will need to work hard to knit into the historic fabric of the settlement and local landscape whilst avoiding reinforcing more modern (post war) layouts.
-History: Coldwaltham is a historic village, with evidence of very early settlement.
-The site is a greenfield location of post-medieval character.
-Visibility: There are no buildings within the site, however the neighbouring estate affects views eastwards and is a stark contrast when viewed from within the site.

-Value: The adjacent buildings have a recent history and whilst of limited architectural interest, they form a gateway into the village.
+- Character: Developing away from the settlement core the site will need to work hard to knit into the historic fabric of the settlement and local landscape whilst avoiding reinforcing more modern (post war) layouts. - History: Coldwaltham is a historic village, with evidence of very early settlement.
+The site is a greenfield location of postmedieval character. - Visibility: There are no buildings within the site, however the neighbouring estate affects views eastwards. - Value: The adjacent buildings have a recent history and whilst of limited architectural interest, they form a gateway into the village.